Top 10 Digital Marketing Trends in 2021

 Another digital marketing trend to look out for is voice search.
 Voice search is now more popular than typing – PwC found that 71% of consumers prefer to conduct queries by voice instead of typing.
-It helps to improve and enhance customer experiences.
-Brands need to begin to optimize their website for voice search as it is beginning to revolutionize SEO practices.
+In other words, ‘voice search’ helps to improve and enhance customer experiences.
+Brands need to begin to optimize their website for voice search as it is slowly starting to revolutionize SEO practices.

 How to optimize your website for voice search